+History: Effective November 18, 1981.
 Amended: July 21, 1988.
-Amended: Filed: October 29, 2021; Effective:
+Repealed: Published October 29, 2021; effective December 13,

-December 13, 2021.
+335-13-8-.05 Termination Of Variance.

-335-13-8-.05 Termination of Variance.
-Any variance granted by the Department may be terminated by the Department whenever the Department finds, after notice and opportunity for hearing, that the petitioner is in violation of any requirement, condition, schedule, limitation or any other provision of the variance or that operation under the variance does not meet the minimum requirements established by the state and federal laws and regulations or is unreasonably threatening the public health.
+Any variance granted by the Department may be terminated by the Department whenever the Department finds, after notice to the petitioner, that the petitioner is in violation of any requirement, condition, schedule, limitation or any other provision of the variance or that operation under the variance does not meet the minimum requirements established by state and federal laws and regulations or is unreasonably threatening the public health.
+Any variance granted by the Department may also be terminated after notice to and concurrence from the petitioner that the variance is no longer necessary or applicable.